Beautiful pairs: Beautiful pairs of ordered abelian groups

-Let $T$ now denote a complete theory of dense regular non-divisible ordered abelian groups.
-Due to the failure of uniform definability of types in $T$, in the following theorem, we need to work in the more general framework of \sse-structures in the sense of Remark~\ref{rem:uniform-def}(1).
-We denote by $\cK$ the class of $\cL_\BP$-substructures of \sepa-pairs $\cA=(A,P(\cA))$ such that $P(\cA)$ is a model of $T$, $P(\cA)$ is convex in $A$ and for every prime $q$, the embedding $P(\cA)/qP(\cA)$ into $A/qA$ is a group isomorphism.
+Let $T$ denote a complete theory of dense regular non-divisible ordered abelian groups.
+We denote by $\cK$ the class of \sepa-pairs $\cA=(A,P(\cA))$ such that $P(\cA)$ is convex in $A$ and for every prime $q$, the embedding $P(\cA)/qP(\cA)$ into $A/qA$ is a group isomorphism.
 It is not difficult to see that $\cK$ is a natural class.
 The proof of the following result is very similar to the one for Theorem~\ref{thm:pres-complete}.
 We leave the details to the reader.

-\begin{theorem} Let $T_\infty$ denote the theory of all proper convex elementary pairs $\cM$ of models of $T$.
-Then $T_\infty$ is complete and axiomatizes $T_\BP(\cK)$, and $T_\BP(\cK)$ has beauty transfer. \end{theorem}
+\begin{theorem} Let $T_{\conv}$ denote the theory of all proper convex elementary pairs $\cM$ of models of $T$.
+Then $T_{\conv}$ is complete and axiomatizes $T_\BP(\cK)$, and $\cK$ has beauty transfer. \end{theorem}

 Note that when $\cM$ is a convex elementary pair of models of $T$, if follows from regularity that all cosets of $nM$ are represented in $P(\cM)$ for every $n>0$.